mrnorman/YAKL/doc/getting-started.md

 }
 ```

+`yakl::init()` and `yakl::finalize()` are single-caller lifecycle operations.
+Call them from the application's controlling
+host thread, outside every application-level host threaded region. `init()` must finish before entering an OpenMP region,
+starting `std::thread` workers that use YAKL, or launching other host work that can call YAKL.
+Before `finalize()`, leave those
+regions and join or otherwise quiesce every application host thread that can execute a YAKL operation.
+Kokkos may keep its
+own internal worker threads alive; the requirement is that no application work is concurrently using YAKL.

+This is an unconditional API precondition, not a debug-only check.
+Never call `init()` or `finalize()` concurrently, and do
+not overlap either call with array construction/destruction, raw allocation/deallocation, launches, timer calls, or other
+YAKL operations.
+The fence inside `finalize()` waits for submitted Kokkos execution but does not join application host
+threads or make a concurrent lifecycle transition safe.

 `yakl::init()` and allocation through `yakl::DeviceSpace` require an initialized Kokkos runtime.
 Allocation or
 deallocation through `DeviceSpace` outside the interval from `yakl::init()` through `yakl::finalize()` is a fatal error.
 `yakl::finalize()` fences, rejects live `DeviceSpace` allocations, prints enabled timers and autotune results, and releases